eddins/imview/README.md

 ## Comparing `imview` and `imshow`

-The function `imview` differs from `imshow` in several important ways:
+The function `imview` is intended to be used instead of `imshow` for many purposes.
+It differs from `imshow` in several important ways:

 - `imview` does not resize the figure containing the image display.
-Instead, the image is displayed in the current axes in the current figure.
+Instead, the image is displayed in the current axes in the current figure (as returned by the function `newplot`).
+A figure and axes will be created if they do not exist.

-- `imview` displays the image using bilinear interpolation and antialiasing, unless individual pixels are larger than about 0.2 inches.
+- `imview` displays the image using bilinear interpolation and antialiasing, unless individual pixels are larger than about 0.25 inches.
 In that case, the interpolation switches automatically to nearest neighbor, and a pixel grid is shown.
 The function `imshow` uses nearest neighbor interpolation by default.

-- `imview` displays the current zoom level at the lower right of the image.
+- `imview` displays the zoom level (as a percentage) at the lower right of the image.
 The zoom level can be changed directly by clicking on the zoom level display and editing it.
-There are several ways to turn off this display if desired.
+The zoom level is displayed by default, but you can override that using the `ShowZoomLevel` argument.
+You can also override it by changing a persistent setting: `s = settings; s.imview.ShowZoomLevel.PersonalValue = true;`

 - Unlike `imshow`, `imview` does not explicitly set the axes `XLim` and `YLim` properties.
-Instead, it sets the `XLimitMethod` and `YLimitMethod` properties to "tight".
+Instead, it sets the `XLimitMethod` and `YLimitMethod` properties to `"tight"`.
 With this choice, the axes limits will tightly enclose the data contained by the axes, including the image and anything else that might also be plotted in the same axes.
 Also unlike `imshow`, the axes limits will continue to automatically adjust to